Jimmycreative/2021_grp_Team07/README.md

  ```py
  app.run(port=5000)
  ```
-If the back end server is not on the same LAN as the front end server, please make sure you have configured port forwarding properly.
+If the back end server is not on the same LAN as the front end server, it is possible that there will be cross-origin problems.
+In this case, users should deploy Nginx to handle the problem.

 ### Front end